ovansa/ovansa_personal_blog/contents/api-tests-in-code/index.md

 ## The Real Cost vs. Benefit

-Adding these tests to the task API took about 2 extra days upfront.
-But in the past year on similar projects, they've caught at least a dozen bugs before they reached QA, saved hours of debugging time, and let me refactor confidently when requirements changed.

-The break-even point, in my experience, is usually 6-8 weeks on an active codebase.
-After that, you're net positive - fewer production incidents, faster feature delivery, and lower onboarding costs for new team members.
+There are some upfront costs to writing API tests.
+For the task API, it added a bit of extra time during development to think through scenarios, handle authentication in tests, and set up realistic test data.

+Based on my experience on similar projects, this upfront effort usually pays for itself fairly quickly.
+I’ve often seen these tests catch issues before they reached QA and make refactoring much less stressful when requirements changed.
+While I don’t have hard metrics to prove an exact break-even point, the practical benefit becomes obvious once the codebase is actively changing and multiple people are touching the same endpoints.

+Rather than thinking in terms of precise timelines, I see API tests as a way to trade a small, known cost upfront for fewer surprises later.

 ## Where This Fits